 My relationships started thriving.
 My conversations were way deeper.
 I had sooo much more joy and peace in my life.
 I wasn’t scared or nervous about going to parties or social events.
 I didn’t dread one-on-one conversations either.
 I actually looked forward to going to church and fellowshipping.

-To all of my “shy” friends out there: If you are serious about overcoming your “shyness” and becoming the person God created you to be, these 3 steps of actions are for you.
+To all of my “shy” friends out there: If you are serious about overcoming your “shyness” and becoming the person God created you to be, these three steps of actions are for you.
 These helped me a ton!

 1. Own It!